 |Roadside Assistance||4 years/unlimited miles|

 The emissions warranty ensures your vehicle is maintained in accordance with U.S. emissions regulations.
 The federal government mandates that car manufacturers provide a limited warranty for emissions parts.
+Some parts are covered for 4 years/50,000 miles while others are covered for 8 years/80,000 miles.
 California has additional emissions standards, and some states elect to follow its protocol as well.